Pico/mPython – smart car DIY

 Conclusion:

 • What is going on?
 Surprise: the robot is not moving a straight line at all!
 Did something went wrong?
 No, it didn’t.
 This is common behaviour with these type of DC motors.
-Within the same motor rotating CW and CCW reacts already differently.
+With the same motor rotating CW and CCW reacts already differently.

 • We need somekind of motor contoller & calibrations, moving the robot in a wanted direction…